Maria Poonlertlarp: Miss Universe 2017

 On 26 November 2017, Poonlertlarp represented Thailand at Miss Universe 2017 in Las Vegas, US, where she reached the top five.

 At the competition, Poonlertlarp wore a Thai national costume which was inspired by the Thai national epic Ramakien.
 It was designed by Prapakas Angsusingha.
 Ehren had to study and practice khon which includes traditional Thai dance and puppetry art of Hun krabok.

 Personal life

 Poonlertlarp is a Buddhist.
 She is a voluntary English teacher at Duang Prateep, a non-profit foundation sponsored by the Thai royal family for children in Thailand.

-In 2020, she expressed her support for the participants of the 2020 Thai protests.
+In 2020, she expressed her support for the protesters of 2020 Thai protests.